Sweet Bacon Crackers are an easy bacon appetizer recipe. Caramelized bacon wrapped crackers. Sweet, salty, portable and

 Make sure you use a baking pan with sides!
 If you do not use one with sides you might find the bottom of your oven smoking or even a few dancing flames down there.
 Just trust me!

 Bake until the bacon is your preferred level of crisp.
-Bacon crackers taste best when the bacon is not flabby.
+I think this tastes best when the bacon is not too flabby.

 I am not a fan of hard crispy bacon, so if your preference is crispy bacon yours may require more time in the oven than my recipe calls for.
 Give it another 3 to 5 minutes for crispier bacon.

-Watch these closely, bacon wrapped crackers will go from delicious to burnt in a flash.
+Watch these closely, they can go from delicious to burnt in a flash.

 I make one small snack size sleeve if I am only serving 2 or 3 as a true snack.

 If I am serving a crowd I may use an entire box of crackers and 3 or 4 pounds of bacon.

 *For reference, there are about 30 to 36 club crackers in a single sleeve.

 In an ideal world, you could make 1 sleeve for a crowd when served alongside other snacks.
 In reality, bacon appetizers tend to go faster than anything else except maybe shrimp.